groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.9.1 =
+* FIXED Email link picker bug replacing line before with link picker text if adding link at the beginning of a text block.

 = 1.0.9 =
 * TWEAKED Email step now defaults to most recent email instead of oldest email.
 * FIXED Link picker in email builder not working after multiple uses of the link picker.